sagemath/sage/src/doc/en/developer/manual_git.rst

 Checking Out Tickets
 --------------------

-Trac tickets that are finished or in the process of being worked on can have a git branch attached to them.
+Github issues that are finished or in the process of being worked on can have a git branch attached to them.
 This is the "Branch:" field in the ticket description.
 The branch name is generally of the form ``u/user/description``, where ``user`` is the name of the user who